cocos-creator/docs-3d-deprecated/en/engine/renderable/model-component.md

 ## Batch best practices

-Generally speaking, the priority of the batch system is: *static batching* -> *dynamic instancing* -> *dynamic batching*.
+Generally speaking, the priority of the batch system is: *static batching* -> *instancing batching* -> *VB-merging batching*.

 The material must be insured that it is consistent, under this premise:
  - If you are certain that certain models will remain completely static during the game cycle, use *static batching*.
- - If there are a large number of the same model repeated drawing, there is only a relatively controllable small difference between each other, use *dynamic instancing*.
+ - If there are a large number of the same model repeated drawing, there is only a relatively controllable small difference between each other, use *instancing batching*.
- - If there are a large number of models with very low number of triangles but different vertex data, consider trying *dynamic batching*.
+ - If there are a large number of models with very low number of triangles but different vertex data, consider trying *VB-merging batching*.

 ---